ppkantorski/Ultrahand-Overlay/examples/OC Optimizer/README.md

 To use Overclock Buster:

-1. Open the `package.ini` file located in the `examples/Overclock Buster` directory.
+1. Open the `package.ini` file located in the `examples/OC Optimizer` directory.
 2. Uncomment the desired configuration and its corresponding commands by removing the semicolon (`;`) at the beginning of each line.
 3. Save the `package.ini` file after making the necessary changes.
 4. Copy the `Overclock Buster` directory to your device under the appropriate location.